 From the mid-1980s on, the company began developing software tools for various applications, for example for capturing and storing measurements and displaying them in diagrams.
 Early in the 1990s, KRATZER AUTOMATION was transformed from a pure software company to a general contractor offering an end-to-end service.
 In 1999, the company was converted into a stock corporation.

-The workforce increased continuously to its current level of approx. 300 employees who work at eight locations worldwide in Europe and Asia.
-Alongside its headquarters in Munich, KRATZER AUTOMATION has branch offices in Stuttgart, Kassel and Wolfsburg, as well as subsidiaries since 2004 in China and Czech Republic, since 2005 in France and since 2009 in Great Britain.
+The workforce increased continuously to its current level of approx. 500 employees who work at nine locations worldwide in Europe, the U.S.A. and Asia.
+Alongside its headquarters in Munich, KRATZER AUTOMATION has branch offices in Germany, as well as subsidiaries since 2004 in China and Czech Republic, since 2005 in France, since 2009 in Great Britain, since 2016 in the U.S.A. and since 2019 in Italy.